Boyschooling Homeschool Curriculum for 5th and 12th Grades

-Guitar – Caleb has been playing the guitar for 5 years.
-What started as “just” music lessons has blossomed to so much more.
+Caleb has been playing the guitar for 5 years.
+What started as “just” music lessons has blossomed into so much more.
 He loves it, works hard at it, and he’s good.
 Recently, he started taking lessons with a man who plays studio guitar in Nashville.
 Yeah, this kid has big dreams.

 Over the course of the year, Caleb will take a variety of online courses.
 In the end, he will have learned how to sell retail goods on Amazon and how to create a business website.
 He’ll also take courses that will prepare him to become a realtor once he turns 18.
 I know this sounds like a lot, but there are many courses available these days on various subjects (like selling on Amazon, for instance) that only take a few weeks to cover.

-Math – Saxon 6/5 is on the docket for textbook math!
-Eli works through this approximately 3x/week. with logic, problem solving, and Prodigy Math (a free online game) filling in the other days.
-What I’ve included below are just a few of the resources I’m pulling from for the logic & problem solving days.
+Saxon 6/5 is on the docket for textbook math!
+Eli works through this approximately 3x a week. with logic, problem-solving, and Prodigy Math (a free online game) filling in the other days.
+What I’ve included below are just a few of the resources I’m pulling from for the logic & problem-solving days.

 I know this sounds like a lot.
 Remember that we aren’t doing everything every day!
 Think about the morning time resources – a couple of grammar books and a couple of vocabulary books.
 I do a 3-5 minute activity of either grammar OR vocabulary each day.
 That’s all!

-History – We’re still plugging along in Story of the World for history.
+We’re still plugging along in Story of the World for history.
 We have a month or two left in The Middle Ages and will move right into Early Modern Times.
-Of course, we always fill up our read alone and read aloud shelves with history go-along books!
+Of course, we always fill up our read-alone and read-aloud shelves with history go-along books!

 How Is Morning Time Different Than The Rest of the Day?